You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 What is bisexuality?

 Bisexuality is a sexual orientation, and bisexual (commonly abbreviated to “bi”) people are those who have the capacity to form attraction and/or relationships to more than one gender.
 Bisexual advocate Robyn Ochs’ popular definition of bisexuality is, “The potential to be attracted — romantically and/or sexually — to people of more than one sex and/or gender, not necessarily at the same time, not necessarily in the same way, and not necessarily to the same degree.”
 Bisexual people make up a significant portion of queer young people.
-According to the Centers for Disease Control and Prevention’s Youth Risk Behavior Survey, bisexual people compromised 75% of young people who identify as lesbian, gay, or bisexual.
+According to the Centers for Disease Control and Prevention’s Youth Risk Behavior Survey, bisexual people comprise 75% of young people who identify as lesbian, gay, or bisexual.
 Remember, people of any gender can identify as bisexual or be attracted to more than one gender.

 Is bisexuality binary?